 “Holy Spirit, I invite You to heal every broken part of me.
 Restore my identity, my peace, and my joy.
 Fill every empty place with Your presence.
 I declare that I am whole and complete in Christ.
 Let Your love overflow in my heart, and lead me in truth.”

-Step 6: Seal the soul tie breaking prayer with Scripture
+Step 6: Seal the Prayer with Scripture

 “Whom the Son sets free is free indeed.”
 (John 8:36)